ninthwalker/saverr/README.md

   source is just the saverr.ps1 file that is located here converted with the [PS2EXE](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5) tool.
 You can do it yourself if you want using the saverr.ps1 file.
 2. Save the saverr.exe to your computer and double click it to launch the app.

-## Config/Settings
-All config is done in the settings menu (Accessed by clicking the orange geer icon)

-TODO

 ## How to use
 1. Launch the script using one of the 3 methods listed above in the setup section.
 2. Enter the name of the Movie, TV show or Music artist to search for.